thedges/PSRadarChart/README.md

 ## Component Configuration

-The component has two custom object used to configure it's capabilities: PSRadarConfig and PSRadarConfigField.
+The component has two custom objects used to configure it's capabilities: PSRadarConfig and PSRadarConfigField.
 Here are the parameters to create for the PSRadarConfig object.

 | Parameter | Description |
 |-----------|-------------|